opencrvs/documentation/v1.8.0/developers/workflows/releasing.md

 ### Deployment to a Release Environment

-You can deploy a draft release to a dedicated release environment, which is highly beneficial for validation and testing purposes.
-The process is streamlined and straightforward.
+You can deploy a draft release to a dedicated release environment.
+The process is streamlined and easy to follow.

-To initiate the deployment, simply run the [`Create Hetzner Server`](https://github.com/opencrvs/opencrvs-farajaland/actions/workflows/create-hetzner-server.yml) GitHub Action.
-This workflow automates the server provisioning process and requires only two input parameters:
+- To initiate the deployment, run the [`Create Hetzner Server`](https://github.com/opencrvs/opencrvs-farajaland/actions/workflows/create-hetzner-server.yml) GitHub Action.
+  This workflow will:
+  - Create a new server on Hetzner Cloud
+  - Register DNS records via Cloudflare

+  It requires two input parameters:
-- **`env_name`**: A short identifier for the environment (preferably 3–5 characters).
+  - **`env_name`**: A short identifier for the environment (typically 3–5 characters).
-  *Tip:* Use the release version as a reference, such as `v17` for version `1.7.0`.
+    *Tip:* Use the release version for clarity, e.g., `v17` for version `1.7.0`.

-- **`env_type`**: Specify the environment configuration.
+  - **`env_type`**: Defines the server configuration.
-  Use `multi-node` for production deployments and `single-node` for all other cases.
+    Use `multi-node` for production environments and `single-node` for all others.

-Once triggered, the action will handle the rest of the setup automatically.
+- To provision the newly created server, use the [`Provision Environment`](https://github.com/opencrvs/opencrvs-farajaland/actions/workflows/provision.yml) workflow.
+  This action requires two inputs:
+  - **Environment**: Select the environment you wish to provision.
+  - **Ansible tag**:
+    *Tip:* Choose `all` if you are provisioning for the first time or want to perform a full setup.
+Otherwise, select the specific tag you want to update—this can significantly reduce provisioning time.

+- Once provisioning is complete, deploy the release using the appropriate workflow:
+  - For **production** and **staging** environments, use the [`Deploy to Prod/Staging`](https://github.com/opencrvs/opencrvs-farajaland/actions/workflows/deploy-prod.yml) workflow.
+  - For **other environments**, use the [`Deploy`](https://github.com/opencrvs/opencrvs-farajaland/actions/workflows/deploy.yml) workflow.

+- After deployment, seed the environment with necessary data using the [`Seed Data`](https://github.com/opencrvs/opencrvs-farajaland/actions/workflows/seed-data.yml) workflow.

 ## Publishing the Release